cn0047/stash/ed/theory.md

 <ul>
     <li>
         (SRP) Single responsibility principle - states that every class should have responsibility over a single part of the functionality provided by the software.
+If description contains word **AND** or **OR** - it's not SRP.)
     </li>
     <li>
         (OCP) Open/closed principle - (classes, modules, functions, etc.) should be open for extension, but closed for modification.